vectordotdev/timber-ruby/README.md

 Glad you asked! :)

-1. It's application aware and enriches your logs with data you can't get otherwise.
+1. Human readable logs *and* rich structured data.
+You don't have to choose.
+2. Data beyond what's in the log line itself making your logs exceptionally useful.
-2. It defines a shared schema across all of our libraries.
-Meaning your log data, across all applications, is normalized.
+3. Normalized log data.
+Timber enforces a strict schema, meaning your log data, across all apps and languages will be normalized.
-3. It does not alter the original log message, giving you the best of both worlds: human readable logs *and* rich structured events.
-4. It's completely transparent with absolutely no vendor lock-in or risk of code debt.
-It does not introduce a special API, it's just good ol' loggin'.
+4. Absolutely no lock-in or risk of code debt.
+No fancy API, no proprietary data format locked away in our servers, Timber is just good ol' loggin'.
+5. Fully managed, all the way from the log messages to the console you use.
+No fragile parsing rules or complicated interfaces.

 ## Logging Custom Events